jeroennoten/Laravel-AdminLTE/README.md

     Extra classes for brand text.
 Classes will be added to element `span.brand-text`.
 - __`classes_content_header`__

-    Extra classes for content header container.
-Classes will be added to element `div.content-header`.
+    Classes for content header container.
+Classes will be added to the container of element `div.content-header`.
+If you left this empty, a default class `container` will be used when `layout_topnav` is used, otherwise `container-fluid` will be used as default.
 - __`classes_content`__

-    Extra classes for content container.
-Classes will be added to element `div.content`.
+    Classes for content container.
+Classes will be added to the container of element `div.content`.
+If you left this empty, a default class `container` will be used when `layout_topnav` is used, otherwise `container-fluid` will be used as default.
 - __`classes_sidebar`__

     Extra classes for sidebar.
 Classes will be added to element `aside.main-sidebar`.